annotation/text-fabric/tf/docs/about/volumes.md

 # Volumes and collections

-As from version 9.0.0, Text-Fabric supports working with partial datasets.
+As from version 9.0.0, TF supports working with partial datasets.

 ## Concepts

-Text-Fabric supports the concept of volume of a work and also the concept of a collection of volumes.
+TF supports the concept of volume of a work and also the concept of a collection of volumes.

 It has methods to restrict the loading of data to a single volume or a single collection of volumes.

-Volumes and collections can be created from works by means of ready made functions in Text-Fabric.
+Volumes and collections can be created from works by means of ready made functions in TF.

 When volumes and collections are created, a profound rearrangement of information takes place.
 Yet the nodes in the portions can be mapped unto the nodes of the